 “…you guys also answered me outside of stated support hours.
 Thanks!
 You guys consistently provide the highest level of support I have ever received from any company, bar none.
 Also your product is fabulous.
 I have recommended it to all other four colleges in the Pioneer Valley…”

-Otto, Network Maintenance, Letaba Wireless Internet, Greater Tzaneen, South Africa
+Otto, Network Maintenance, Letaba Wireless Internet, Greater Tzaneen, South Africaletaba

 (from email to members of the Wireless Access Providers Association of South Africa (wapa), Apr, 2012)